Class 12 | Physics

 c) The refracted ray always bends away from the normal.

-14. When does the lateral displacement of a light ray passing through a glass slab become zero?
+d) The refracted ray is always perpendicular to the incident ray. - When does the lateral displacement of a light ray passing through a glass slab become zero?

 a) At the point of entry into the glass